henrik/henrik.nyh.se/README.md

 The content is in a `public` directory to work with [Pow](http://pow.cx) for local development.

-Or just do this in an OS X terminal:
+Or just do this in an macOS terminal:
 ```
 open public/index.html
 ```